 - 4 cups Granulated Sugar

-- 1/4 cup Lemon Juice
+- 1/4 cup Bottled Lemon Juice

-Bring 4 cups of water to a boil in a large saucepan, turn the heat off, then add the honeysuckle blossoms, covering the pan after blooms are placed in water.
+Bring 4 cups of water to a boil in a large saucepan, turn the heat off, then add the clover blossoms, covering the pan after blooms are placed in water.
 Allow them to steep for about 45 minutes, stirring occasionally.

 Strain the flowers from the liquid.
-Measure two cups of the infusion and return it to the saucepan – the mixture will rise quite a bit when it’s boiling so it’s best to use an over-sized pan.
+Measure four cups of the infusion and return it to the saucepan – the mixture will rise quite a bit when it’s boiling so it’s best to use an over-sized pan.

 Add lemon juice and sugar and turn heat to medium high, stirring constantly.
 Bring the infusion to a hard boil that won’t stir down.
 (220 degrees)